 - 1. If a digital input function is assigned to hardware, you cannot assign that function to a CustomLogic coil (that is, a normally open or normally closed coil). - 2.
 If a digital input function is assigned to a CustomLogic coil, you cannot assign that function to hardware. - If you try to assign a digital input that is already assigned to a CustomLogic coil to hardware, it may seem possible.
 However, if you refresh the hardware view, you will see that the input has not been assigned. - 3.
-If a digital input function is assigned to CODESYS, the function will not be available in the hardware.
-If the function has already been assigned to the hardware, an alarm will occur. - 4.
 For pulse functions: - a.
 If there is a command from Modbus, then the controller can activate the function.
 This is true even if the function is assigned to hardware. - b.
-The controller always responds to the most recent input, without considering the source. - 5.
+The controller always responds to the most recent input, without considering the source. - 4.
 For continuous functions: - a.
 If the function is assigned to hardware: If Modbus sends a command, then the command is not allowed and has no effect. - b.
 If the function is not assigned to hardware: If Modbus and CustomLogic send conflicting signals, then the controller uses the CustomLogic signal.